Epistle to the Galatians: Luther's theology and antisemitism

 At the heart of Luther's Lectures on Galatians is the doctrine of the proper distinction between law and gospel.
 While Luther's contemporary opponents failed to see this—whether they were the papists, enthusiasts, Anabaptists, Sacramentarians, or antinomians—law/gospel articulation defined Luther's legacy in the thinking of his colleagues, students, and generations after him.

 This distinction of law and gospel has been imperative to Luther's understanding of Paul's Judaism as well, but modern scholarship has formed a new perspective of the Judaism of Paul's time.
 "Luther's treatment of Galatians has affected most interpretations of the letter, at least among Protestants, up to the present time...
 Problems with Luther's interpretations and perspectives have become evident in modern times, particularly in his understanding and treatment of Judaism in Paul's day.

 This development led to some schools of thought, such as Canadian religious historian Barrie Wilson who points out in How Jesus Became Christian, how Paul's Letter to the Galatians represents a sweeping rejection of Jewish Law (Torah).
 In so doing, Paul clearly takes his Christ movement out of the orbit of Judaism and into an entirely different milieu.
 Paul's stance constitutes a major contrast to the position of James, brother of Jesus, whose group in Jerusalem adhered to the observance of Torah.

 Gender, sexuality, and modern scholarship

 Galatians 3:28 is one of the most controversial and influential verses in Galatians.
 There are three different pairs that Paul uses to elaborate his ideology.
 The first one is "Jew or Greek", the second one is "slave or free", and the third one is "male and female", Paul states that in Jesus Christ there is no longer a distinction between them.
 However, the meaning of this verse is not expounded upon further by Paul.
-In 21st century American politics, the debate about the meaning of Galatians 3:28 is significant, as it is used by different people and scholars in order to make normative claims about sexuality, gender, and even marriage.
+In 21st century American politics, the debate about the meaning of Galatians 3:28 is significant, as it is used by different people and scholars in order to make claims about sexuality, gender, and marriage.